jarbus/Jevo.jl/docs/src/phylogeny.md

 ## Phylogenetic Operators

+Jevo implements phylogeny tracking for *genotypes only*; each node in the tree represents one and only one individual.
 Phylogeny is managed using four operators:

 * [InitializePhylogeny](@ref): Adds current members of the population as roots of a phylogenetic tree.
 Runs on the first generation
 * [UpdatePhylogeny](@ref): Updates the phylogeny for the current population, runs on all generations.
 Should run after children are produced.